No-Life-inc/dls_frontend_write_rest_api/readme.md

 Create a .env in the root folder.

-- PORT: 3000
+- PORT=3000
-- MSUSER: SA
+- MSUSER=SA
-- MSPW: YourStrongPassword123
+- MSPW=YourStrongPassword123
-- MSSERVER: localhost
+- MSSERVER=localhost
-- MSDB: mssqlWrite
+- MSDB=mssqlWrite
-- RABBITUSER: user
+- RABBITUSER=user
-- RABBITPW: password
+- RABBITPW=password
-- RABBITURL: localhost
+- RABBITURL=localhost

 ## How To Run